microsoft/language-server-protocol/_specifications/base/0.9/specification.md

 A motivating example is the [Build Server Protocol](https://build-server-protocol.github.io/).
 As its specification describes, all notifications and requests are defined using [the base definitions](#basicJsonStructures) of LSP, and messages such `InitializeBuild`, `OnBuildInitialized`, and `OnBuildExit` all match almost exactly with their LSP counterparts.
 By implementing the base protocol, a server can support multiple protocol specifications without having to reimplement the "common boilerplate" that all of them share.

+Do remarks that the base protocol is currently under experimental construction and subject to breaking changes.
+Its future development will depend on feedback from the community and initial implementors of the protocol.

 ### <a href="#headerPart" name="headerPart" class="anchor"> Header Part </a>

 The base protocol consists of a header and a content part (comparable to HTTP).
 The header and content part are